 Acetaminophen (Tylenol) and ibuprofen (Advil, Motrin) help lower fever in children.
-Your child's doctor may tell you to use both types of medicine.
+Your child's provider may tell you to use both types of medicine.

-- In children under 3 months of age, call your child's provider first before giving them medicines.
+- In children under 3 months of age, contact your child's provider first before giving them medicines.

 - Know how much your child weighs.
 Then always check the instructions on the package.

 - Take acetaminophen every 4 to 6 hours.

 - Take ibuprofen every 6 to 8 hours.
 Do not use ibuprofen in children younger than 6 months old.

 - Do not give aspirin to children unless your child's provider tells you it is OK.

 A fever does not need to come all the way down to normal.
 Most children will feel better when their temperature drops by even one degree.

 A lukewarm bath or sponge bath may help cool a fever.